leighfletcher/academic-kickstart/content/engagement/TV-and-radio/index.md

 ### Sky at Night

+* [October 2023:](https://www.bbc.co.uk/programmes/m001sfvc) Filming at the Oadby Observatory in Leicester, alongside members of the University's Astro Society and Leicester's Astronomical Society.
+I was interviewed by Pete Lawrence on amateur contributions to NASA's Juno mission, and this marked my 15th appearance on the Sky at Night.

+* [August 2022:](https://www.bbc.co.uk/programmes/m001b6m6) The JWST Road Trip for the Sky at Night, Chris Lintott visited me at Leicester to discuss the story so far for JWST observations of Solar System objects, including an honourable mention in the Radio Times [letters page](https://twitter.com/LeighFletcher/status/1564609173366734854?ref_src=twsrc%5Etfw%7Ctwcamp%5Etweetembed%7Ctwterm%5E1564609173366734854%7Ctwgr%5E81bf54205d5de80546e020859678ffa0e8890ad4%7Ctwcon%5Es1_c10&ref_url=https%3A%2F%2Fstaffblogs.le.ac.uk%2Fphysicsastronomy%2F2022%2F08%2F23%2Fshowcasing-the-first-jwst-observations-of-jupiter%2F).

 * [August 2021:](https://www.bbc.co.uk/iplayer/episode/m000ypbk/)  Invited to the National Space Centre to discuss five years of Juno discoveries with Chris Lintott, alongside my Leicester colleagues Jon Nichols and Emma Bunce.